 Where Postmates shines

-Overall what drivers love most about Postmates is flexibility.
-I’ve heard this from many couriers.
+Overall what drivers love most about Postmates is flexibility, and we've heard this from many couriers.

 Postmates doesn’t require you to schedule time in advance, and drivers have equal access to orders when they work.
-You have more chances to increase your earnings with Postmates with per delivery bonuses and Crushers.
+You have more chances to make more money with Postmates with per delivery bonuses and Crushers.

 Where Grubhub shines